 By law we can only prescribe these medicines to animals under our care, and as such animals requiring repeat prescriptions will need periodic re-examinations with a vet for which a consultation fee will be charged.
 This also enables us to ensure the medication dose is appropriate and to monitor for side effects.
 The general policy of Greenbay Vets is to re-assess an animal requiring repeat prescriptions every 3-6 months, but this may vary with individual circumstances.
 If you request more medication but are due a medication check, you will be told an appointment needs to be made before any more can be dispensed; if you have completely run out of medication, enough will be given to tide you over.
 For prescription worming and flea treatments, we will need to have seen the animal within the last 12 months.

 When requesting more medication or food please give us 48 hours notice.
-The main reason for this is to allow us time to check whether it is in stock (if it is not we can order it to arrive the next day) and also to dispense it.
+The main reason for this is to allow us time to check whether it is in stock (if it is not we can order it to arrive the next working day) and also to dispense it.

 You can now order food/medication via the website using this form.